nstazer/SimpleTweet/README.md

 # Project 2 Part 1 - SimpleTweet

-**SimpleTodo** is an android app that allows a user to view their Twitter timeline.
+**SimpleTweet** is an android app that allows a user to view their Twitter timeline.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **4** hours spent in total